School of Nursing

 Admission to Pre-Nursing

-Individuals who wish to major in Nursing and enter the Pre-Nursing program will declare their intent with Admissions and submit an additional application to the School of Nursing.
-For new freshmen, the application for the School of Nursing includes a review of the student's high school transcript, ACT score, and a 500-word essay about the student's motivation to become a licensed nurse.
-For new transfer and current WIU students, their applications to the School of Nursing will be reviewed on the basis of all previous collegiate coursework and their essay.
+Individuals who wish to major in Nursing and enter the Pre-Nursing program will declare their intent with Admissions.
+For new freshmen, the application includes a review of the student's high school transcript for GPA and ACT score.
+For new transfer and current WIU students, their applications or change of major request will be reviewed on the basis of all previous collegiate coursework.
 Special emphasis will be placed on the student's high school grades and ACT subject scores in math and science.
 New freshman admitted into the Pre-Nursing program typically have an ACT composite score of 22 or higher and a high school academic GPA of 2.75 (on a 4.0 scale) or higher.
-For new transfer students and current WIU students, their application to the School of Nursing will be reviewed on the basis of all previous collegiate coursework and their essays.
 There is no guarantee that students who are in the Pre-Nursing program will be admitted to the Nursing major.
 Please note that admission to the Nursing major is highly competitive.

 If a student is not selected for early admission to the School of Nursing or placed in the Pre-Nursing program, the student is placed in a program where the General Education and Nursing support course requirements can be completed.
 All General Education and Nursing support courses must be satisfactorily completed by August 1 for Fall semester admission into the nursing major.

-New freshman may be selected for early admission to the Nursing major on the basis of their application to the School of Nursing.
-Students selected for early admission typically have an ACT composite score of 28 or higher.
+New freshman may be selected for early admission to the Nursing major based on an ACT composite score of 28 or higher.
 Students selected for early admission are guaranteed placement into the Nursing major if they maintain an overall WIU GPA and Nursing support course GPA of 3.0 (on a 4.0 scale) or higher.
 The students admitted via the Early Admission classification must be enrolled full-time at Western Illinois University while completing his/her prerequisite coursework and General Education requirements unless the student receives prior approval from his/her academic advisor.
 Failure to do so could result in dismissal from the program.
 The number of students admitted into the major may vary from year to year, depending on program capacity and qualifications of students in the pool.
 Students granted early admission into the major will complete the admission packet and submit the required paperwork by March 1 to retain their seat in the program.

 Admission to the Pre-Licensure Program